polyakova/getyourguide-home-task/README.md

 - Outdated and vulnerable node packages.
 - Absence of strong typing.
 - Various console errors.
+- Some redundant files.

-I've spent some time trying to resolve them but eventually for the sake of time I concluded that it's easier and faster to build app from scratch given that the initial version almost didn't contain any logic.
+I've spent some time trying to resolve them but eventually for the sake of time I concluded that it will be easier and faster to build app from scratch given that the initial version almost didn't contain any business logic.
 I kept vue.js as a main framework which comes now with Typescript and [vite](https://vite.dev/) from the box.

-There is no too much say about frontend implementation.
-I tried to make it simple with very minimalistic layout and almost absence of fancy UI.
+There is no too much say about implementation itself.
+I tried to make it simple with very minimalistic html layout and almost absence of fancy UI.